powmedia/buildify/README.md

 Minimise your JS using uglifyJS.

-###cssmin()
+###cssmin([maxLineLength])
-Minimise your CSS using cssmin, the JavaScript port of the CSS minification tool from YUICompressor.
+Minimise your CSS using clean-css.
+Optionally a line break is inserted after 'maxLineLength' characters in the minimized css file.

 ###save(file)